 - SAS Advisor to assist with all facets of student life;

 - College success classes;

-- Tutoring in all subjects;
+- Tutoring in many subjects;

 - Academic, career, and personal counseling;

 - Accommodations for students with physical, learning and emotional disabilities;

 - Exclusive scholarships;

 - Use of computer labs;

 Participants must be U.S. citizens, demonstrate an academic need for the program and meet at least one of the following criteria:

 - first-generation college student (neither parent completed a baccalaureate degree);